microsoft/vscode-mongodb/README.md

 # MongoDB NoSQL Support for VS Code

+> NOTE: This extension is deprecated.
+Please use the [Cosmos DB extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-cosmosdb) which supports connecting to local and remote MongoDB databases.

 The MongoDB extension makes it easy to work with MongoDB NoSQL databases, collections, and documents.
 With this extension, you can:

 * Connect to local or hosted (e.g. Azure CosmosDB) servers